Mobile navigation

 Current position

-A project has been carried out to understand the barriers to no access from an organisational and customer perspective.
-An action plan is currently being developed to address the recommendations from this exercise.
+As part of this approach, a service redesign project has been undertaken to understand the causes of no‑access from both organisational and customer perspectives.
+An action plan is currently being developed to address the recommendations arising from this work.

 RAG